Pediatric nursing: Counseling

 Injury-prevention strategies and anticipatory guidance are provided via counseling.
 Helping the child or family solve a problem is often a focus, usually provided by advanced practice nurses or other experienced nurses.

 Advocacy

 The effective advocate nurse must be aware of the child's and the family's needs, the family's resources, and available health care services.
 Nurses help reinforce families to help them make knowledgeable choices about medical services and to act in the child's best interests.
-Dr. Margaret Miles was a pioneer in family-centered care in pediatric nursing, taking parental stress into consideration when their child is sick.
+Dr. Margaret Miles was a pioneer in family-centered care in pediatric nursing, considering parental stress when their child is sick.